To control data collection settings and behavior of Veeam Collectors, you can modify Collector settings. To access the settings:

 Limit to the size of each collector log file in Megabytes.

 Defines whether VMware datastores will be discovered and delivered to the Ops Mgr when using a direct-to-host connection in Veeam UI.
 This is important if the Veeam ‘vCenter Connection Failover’ feature is activated, as datastores can be duplicated multiple times.
 For this reason the default value is False.
-Before enabling this setting please see section vCenter Connection Failover.
+Before enabling this setting please see vCenter Connection Failover.

 Network timeout of VI API calls in seconds.
 If the value is changed, it is necessary to restart all running Collectors.

 Defines the number of intervals (each interval = 15 minutes by default) before updates to frequently changing Resource Pool, vApp and VM object properties will be sent to Ops Mgr.